syncfusion-content/wpf-docs/wpf/SfDiagram/Getting-Started.md

 ###Default Binding Style

-We have exposed the ViewModel of Node and Connector.
 We have provided the Default Binding Style support, in order to Bind the properties of ViewModel to View.
 For more information, refer to [Data Binding](/wpf/sfdiagram/Data-Binding).

 ##Flow Diagram

-###Merge BasicShapes ResourceDictionary
+###BasicShapes
-We have provided support for the BasicShapes as ResourceDictionary.
+We have provided support for the BasicShapes for Diagram as ResourceDictionary.
 So, Merge the BasicShapes ResourceDictionary to the Application.
 {% highlight xaml %}
 <ResourceDictionary.MergedDictionaries>
    <!--Shapes as StaticResource-->